-“Triodos Organic Growth Fund is an investor, but we also try to enable consumers to play their part,” says Laurencin.
+“Triodos Food Transition Europe Fund is an investor, but we also try to enable consumers to play their part,” says Laurencin.
 “We support established businesses that increase access to organic and sustainably produced foods in Europe. but we also support fast-growing companies and trends that can accelerate the transition, such as producers of plant-based alternatives to animal protein and short distribution channels.
 Our investment in Farmy, a Swiss online store is our most recent example.
 It’s a farm to consumer delivery model that promotes local consumption and addresses consumer demands for information about where their food is coming from and who the farmer is.”

 “The focus in developing countries and emerging markets is similar, yet different,” says Veenstra.
 “Hivos-Triodos Fund finances export companies and cooperatives so that they can pay the smallholder farmers, while the products are shipped to Europe and the US.
 Many of these products are fair trade and organic certified.
 The coffee chain that we finance for example has had a minimum environmental impact and a maximum socio-economic effect.
 We also finance start-up or early phase companies that want to transition the sector through food waste solutions and are looking to increase the added-value of food crops that could be processed at their origin instead of being exported.”

 Although devastating, the pandemic is opening up opportunity to improve things quickly, and at a much faster pace.